Assistant Professor, School of Social Work

 Neurodegenerative and Neurodevelopmental Conditions

 - Dr. Burke is a licensed clinical social worker in both Massachusetts and Florida.

-- Simmons College, Ph.D.
+- Simmons University, Ph.D.

 - Springfield College, MSW